-The best way for me to coach myself for an important tournament is to prepare myself for a tournament.
+The best way to coach me for an important tournament is to prepare me for a tournament.
 Preparation has always been one of my strong points.
 By using a two-step preparation method I have developed, I enter new bodies of water and tournaments with extreme confidence.
 My two-step preparation method is as follows:

 At Home Research

-This part of the preparation stage happens way before the tournament and happens before you ever get to the lake.
-This is a very important step in preparation.
-In over half of all the tournaments I've ever won, I've found the winning spot or pattern at home.
+This part of the preparation stage happens way before the tournament before you ever get to the lake.
+This is a crucial step in preparation.
+I've found the winning spot or pattern at home in over half of the tournaments I've ever won.

 The first part of this step involves historical research on the tournament location.
-I review old bass fishing magazines (Bassmasters, Bassin, Bass Fishing, In Fisherman, BASS Times, etc.), libraries, and the Internet, to find information on the lake.
+I review old bass fishing magazines (Bassmasters, Bassin, Bass Fishing, In-Fisherman, BASS Times, etc.), libraries, and the Internet, to find information on the lake.
 I am looking for what I call "buzz words."
-Buzz words are facts or information that keep coming up in reference to a particular lake.
-For example, if after researching 3 magazines, a newspaper article, and an Internet article, I keep seeing the word "Pink Worm" come up, I will consider this a buzz word.
+Buzz words are facts or information that keep coming up about a particular lake.
+For example, if, after researching three magazines, a newspaper article, and an Internet article, I keep seeing the word "Pink Worm" come up, I will consider this a buzzword.
 I will write down these buzz words and other facts about the lake in a notebook.
-I will keep several pages open in the notebook, so I can continue to add notes during the next part of the at home research stage.
+I will keep several pages open in the notebook to continue to add notes during the next part of the at-home research stage.

-The second part of the at home research stage, involves getting more current and up to date information.
-I do this by contacting local anglers or by calling local tackle shops or marinas.
-In this stage I'm looking for general information ONLY!
+The second part of the at-home research stage involves getting more current and up-to-date information.
+I contact local anglers or call local tackle shops or marinas.
+At this stage, I'm looking for general information only!
 No specifics!
-I never try and get exact information in this stage.
+I never try and get exact information at this stage.
 I instead gather current, general information, like lake level, water temperature, water clarity, etc.

-Finally, the third step of at home research, is map study.
-Map study, is the most critical aspect of home research.
+Finally, the third step of at-home research is map study.
+Map study is the most critical aspect of home research.
 During my map study phase, I can usually eliminate over half of any given lake and point out key areas that will hold fish.
-I start by ordering as many maps of the lake as I can find.
-I do this because no two maps are usually exactly the same.
-If I can gather 5 different maps, I can use all of them to cross-reference each other.
-After I get the maps, I begin breaking the lake down into manageable sections.
+I start by ordering as many maps of the lake as possible.
+I do this because no two maps are usually the same.
+If I can gather five different maps, I can use all of them to cross-reference each other.
+After getting the maps, I begin breaking the lake down into manageable sections.
 I do this by thinking about seasonal patterns and bass migration routes.
-By understanding the universal seasonal migrations of bass, you can usually pin point potential fish holding areas.
+By understanding the universal seasonal migrations of bass, you can usually pinpoint potential fish-holding areas.
 In the most general of terms, the universal seasonal migration of bass is as follows:

-- Bass will winter in the deepest, most vertical break areas in a lake.
+- Bass will winter in the deepest, most vertical break areas.